hsutter/cppfront/docs/cpp2/functions.md

 where_is = std::ranges::find_if( a, :(x) x == waldo$ );
 ```

 > Note: Cpp2 doesn't have a separate "lambda" syntax; you just use the regular function syntax at expression scope to write an unnamed function, and the syntactic defaults are chosen to make such function expressions convenient to write.
-And because in Cpp2 all local variable [capture](expressions.md#captures) (for example, `waldo$` above) is written in the body, it doesn't affect the function syntax.
+And because in Cpp2 every local variable [capture](expressions.md#captures) (for example, `waldo$` above) is written in the body, it doesn't affect the function syntax.